Section 1: Purpose and Contents of this page:

 If you are not eligible to apply in the UK, you should request a CAS by completing our online CAS request form.
 Once you submit the CAS request online, we will aim to contact you within 5 working days with an update.

-If you are eligible to apply in the UK, or, if you are a PhD student making a visa application from within the UK, then you will receive your CAS during your face-to-face appointment with one of our International Student Advisers, usually after you have submitted your Tier 4 visa application online.
+If you are eligible to apply in the UK, or, if you are a PhD student making a visa application from within the UK, then you can request a CAS HERE

 The CAS is a virtual document.
-You do not need a paper copy of your CAS but will be sent your CAS number via e-mail once you have satisfied all the conditions of your offer and updated and confirmed your details, as requested by Admissions or the Immigration Service.
+You do not need a paper copy of your CAS, the CAS number will be sent via e-mail once you have satisfied all the conditions of your offer and updated and confirmed your details, as requested by Admissions or the Immigration Service.
 You may find it helpful to print out this CAS email for your records as you may need to show it to the Visa Application Centre (if asked to do so) but you are not required to submit a paper copy of it to the Home Office.

 If you will be attending a pre-sessional course at the University of Warwick, and you hold an unconditional offer for the main course of study, it will usually be possible for you to receive a combined CAS which covers both courses (for 2021 entry, this option is only available for students on the blended learning version of the pre-sessional course).